Search Results for

 Manage connection

-The application allows user to manage the connections.
+The application allows the user to manage the connections.

 img